-The majority (60%) of policies have a baggage cover limit over £2,000, but almost 17% of policies have a cover limit of less than £1,500. "
+The majority (63%) of policies have a baggage cover limit over £2,000, but 16% of policies have a cover limit of less than £1,500.

 Your insurer might reject your claim if you:

-If you aren’t happy with your insurer’s response or you haven’t received one after eight weeks, you can ask for a ‘letter of deadlock’, which states that you and your insurer haven’t been able to reach an agreement.
+If you aren’t happy with your insurer’s response or you haven’t received one after eight weeks, you can ask for a ‘letter of deadlock’ - this states that you and your insurer haven’t been able to reach an agreement.

 Doubling up on cover can complicate the claims process.

-You won’t be compensated twice, so it’s best to only contact one provider to make the claim but you must make that insurer aware that you have another policy.
+You won’t be compensated twice, so it’s best to only contact one provider to make the claim but you must make sure that the insurer is aware that you have another policy.
 Your first insurer will get in touch with the second provider on your behalf to decide how to resolve the claim.

 Find out more